First of Trapped Boys Freed From Cave in Thailand

-The first four of 12 boys and their soccer coach trapped in a cave in northern Thailand for more than two weeks have been rescued, the Thai Navy has confirmed.
+The first four of 12 boys and their soccer coach trapped in a cave in northern Thailand for more than two weeks have been rescued, the leader of the mission announced Sunday as an ambulance carrying the third boy pulled up to a hospital some 35 miles south.

-Two ambulances were shown on local news broadcasts arriving at the Chiang Rai Regional General Hospital Sunday evening.
-In a Facebook post, Thai Navy SEALs said that the third boy was taken out of the cave at 7:35 p.m. local time, with the fourth following shortly after at 7:47 p.m.

 Their condition is not yet known.

-Speaking to reporters at a press conference Sunday, rescue mission chief Narongsak Osottanakorn confirmed that four boys had left the cave.
+Speaking to reporters at a press conference in Mae Sai, rescue mission chief Narongsak Osottanakorn confirmed that four boys had left the cave.
 “It’s been 16 days, and today we finally got to see the Wild Boars’ faces,” he said, referring to the name of their soccer team.

-Narongsak said that though “everything went smoothly,” it was unclear when the others would be freed.
+Narongsak said that though “everything went smoothly,” it was unclear when the others would be freed, but that a second group would likely be extracted within the next 10-20 hours.
 “I cannot say when the next phase will be carried out, we have to wait until conditions are like today,” he said.
 “We have to see how stable they are and evaluate what we should improve.”

 Outside the hospital, helicopters could be seen making their way to a nearby airfield, where ambulances were waiting for the boys.